reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 As we can see from the description of the AMI, this will create an EC2 instance with the `2019` version of the `Microsoft Windows` operating system.

+## Connecting to an Amazon EC2 Instance

+We can connect to the shell of our Linux instance or via remote desktop to our Windows instance.
+Let's explore both.

-## Connecting to the EC2 Linux Instance
+### Connecting to the EC2 Linux Instance
 We connect to EC2 instances created with Linux AMIs using an SSH client.

-For accessing the EC2 instance we had created an SSH Key pair during instance creation for connecting to the instance.
+For accessing the EC2 instance we had created an SSH key pair during instance creation for connecting to the instance.
 The SSH key pair is used to authenticate the identity of a user or process that wants to access the EC2 instance using the SSH protocol.

 A key pair as explained earlier is a combination of the public key which is stored by AWS and a private key which we need to store.
 We had downloaded the private key and stored it in our workstation in the path: `~/Downloads/mykeypair.pem`.